Empower (financial services)

-Empower is a retirement plan recordkeeping financial holding company based in Greenwood Village, Colorado, United States.
+Empower Annuity Insurance Company of America is a retirement plan recordkeeping financial holding company based in Greenwood Village, Colorado, United States.
 It is the second-largest retirement plan provider in the United States.

 History

 Empower was created in 1891, when parent company Great-West Lifeco was founded as an insurance provider on the Canadian prairie.
 After serving more than a century of expansion and a profound evolution of service offerings, the modern iteration of Empower was launched in 2014, when the retirement businesses of Great-West Life combined the record-keeping services of Great-West Financial, JPMorgan Chase, and Putnam Investments.
 Part of Great-West Life & Annuity Insurance Company, Empower is an indirect wholly owned subsidiary of Great-West Lifeco.
 Empower is led by President and CEO Edmund F. Murphy III.

-In 2019, Empower signed a 21-season contract to the naming rights of the Denver Broncos stadium, named Empower Field at Mile High.
+In 2019, Empower signed a 21-season contract to the naming rights of the Denver Broncos stadium, which is named Empower Field at Mile High.